 I want to learn skills to better work with my data.
 Where should I start?

 Many people learn programming languages such as Python and R to work with data.
 Others use software, such as Excel, other spreadsheet applications (e.g., LibreOffice Calc, Google Sheets), SPSS, SAS, Tableau, and many others.

-While many resources exist (including classes at the medical library, on LinkedIn Learning, and at other places on campus, such as the StatLab, Yale Center for Biomedical Data Science, and Yale Center for Research Computing), a few free starter resources of note include:
+In addition to resources at and provided by Yale (including classes at the medical library, on LinkedIn Learning, and at other places on campus, such as the StatLab, Yale Center for Biomedical Data Science, and Yale Center for Research Computing), view more recommended resources on our "Learn to Work with Data" page.